StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

   search event_type="http" | rare http.http_user_agent | sort count | head 10

 Rare HTTP hosts queried without referrer
 ----------------------------------------

-The list of hosts that are used as entry point when browsing is fairly small in most environments.
+The list of hosts used as an entry point when browsing is fairly small in most environments.
 Getting the rarest one is interesting because it will exhibit potential unwanted behavior such as payload download.